2007–08 World Bowls Tour: Events

 The 2007–08 season saw the arrival of a new tournament, the 'Co-operative Funeralcare World Matchplay 2007'.

 As well as this new event, the four main tournaments open to all the top 16 players will be played in their traditional months.

 Co-operative Funeralcare World Matchplay 2007

-Greg Harlow extended his unbeaten run at Ponds Forge, Sheffield to a magnificent 18 games when he beat Mervyn King in the Co-operative Funeralcare World Match Play Championship.
+Greg Harlow extended his run at Ponds Forge, Sheffield to 18 games when he beat Mervyn King in the Co-operative Funeralcare World Match Play Championship.

 Every game of the tournament was broadcast live on Sky Sports – the first time that the broadcaster had given the World Bowls Tour such lengthily coverage.

 Harlow, 38, has won the three previous International Open's at Ponds Forge – a record that no one has managed to do.

 “It's unbelievable, I don't know what it is - I just wish we could play all our WBT events here,” said an ecstatic Harlow after being asked by Sky Sports presenter Lee McKenzie to explain the secret of his success at the Sheffield venue.